ajeetraina/dca/dockerstorage/README.md

 When in doubt, the best all-around configuration is to use a modern Linux distribution with a kernel that supports the overlay2 storage driver, and to use Docker volumes for write-heavy workloads instead of relying on writing data to the container’s writable layer.

+## 4: Is Modifying storage driver recommended under D4W and D4M?

+Docker for Mac and Docker for Windows are intended for development, rather than production.
+Modifying the storage driver on these platforms is not possible.

+## 5: What are supported backing file system

+With regard to Docker, the backing filesystem is the filesystem where /var/lib/docker/ is located.
+Some storage drivers only work with specific backing filesystems.

+Storage driver	Supported backing filesystems overlay, overlay2	ext4, xfs aufs	ext4, xfs devicemapper	direct-lvm btrfs	btrfs zfs	zfs

+## 6:

+## 7: